 Perseus commenced commercial production at Edikan in 2012, and the mine has since produced more than 1.8 million ounces of gold.

 At 30 June 2021, remaining Reserves at Edikan totalled 1.32 million ounces of gold at an average grade of 1.10g/t gold.

-In 2019, Perseus signed an agreement with local Ghanaian company, Adio-Mabas Ghana Ltd, to acquire the 23.85sq km Agyakusu Prospecting License, that adjoins Perseus’s Edikan mining leases, and is located between 2km and 8km from the Edikan processing facility.
+In 2019, Perseus signed an agreement with local Ghanaian company, Adio-Mabas Ghana Ltd, to acquire the 23.85sq km Agyakusu Prospecting License, that adjoins Perseus’s Edikan mining leases, and is located between two and eight kilometres from the Edikan processing facility.
 Exploration success at Agyakusu could potentially extend Edikan’s mine life.

 The area of the Edikan Gold Mine is underlain principally by Paleoproterozoic Birimian flysch-type metasediments consisting of dacitic volcan-iclastics, greywackes plus argillaceous (phyllitic) sediments, intensely folded, faulted and metamorphosed to upper greenschist facies.
 Numerous small “Basin-type” or “Cape Coast-type” granite bodies have intruded the sediments along several regional structures.

 Gold mineralisation at Edikan occurs principally in the granite bodies, but also in classic “Ashanti-style” sediment hosted shear zones.
 The granite hosted gold mineralisation is free milling and occurs in two to three generations of abundant, narrow quartz veining associated with up to 3% pyrite, lesser arsenopyrite and traces of sphalerite, chalcopyrite, galena and rutile.

 Gold occurs as very fine grains, often along sulphide grain boundaries and in fractures in sulphides, usually at or near vein margins.
 Coarse visible gold is occasionally observed within the quartz.